 Real estate attorneys usually work for an upfront flat fee or an hourly rate costing a few hundred dollars.
 In Florida, a real estate attorney will charge about $1,000–5,000 to review your contract.
 Find Florida lawyers near you by searching the state bar association, Avvo, or FindLaw.

-In a typical real estate transaction, your agent will make sure you fill out all the necessary documents and forms.
-As a FSBO seller, you'll have to navigate the paperwork by yourself.
+In a typical real estate transaction, your Florida real estate agent will make sure you fill out all the necessary documents and forms.
+FSBO sellers have to navigate the paperwork by themselves.
 Here’s a quick breakdown of Florida's requirements.

 Want to save this list for later?
 Download our FSBO paperwork checklist to help you prepare for your sale.